Connes spectral distance and nonlocality of generalized noncommutative phase spaces: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec2}, we construct a spectral triple corresponding to the $4D$ generalized noncommutative phase space.
+In Sect.~\ref{sec2}, we construct a spectral triple corresponding to a 4D generalized noncommutative phase space.
 Using the Hilbert-Schmidt operatorial formulation, we construct a boson Fock space and a quantum Hilbert space, and obtain the Dirac operator.
-In Sec.~\ref{sec3}, we review the definition of Connes spectral distance.
+In Sect.~\ref{sec3}, we review the definition of Connes spectral distance.
 Based on the ball condition, we derive some constraint relations about the optimal elements.
-The Connes spectral distances between Fock states in generalized noncommutative phase space are calculated in Sec.~\ref{sec4}.
-Some discussions and conclusions are given in Sec.~\ref{sec5}.
-Some details of calculations of the Dirac operator and the Connes spectral distances are given in Appendixes.
+The Connes spectral distances between Fock states in the generalized noncommutative phase space are calculated in Sect.~\ref{sec4}.
+Some discussions and conclusions are given in Sect.~\ref{sec5}.
+Some details of calculations of the Dirac operator and optimal elements are given in Appendixes.